Trump is promising new steps to tackle homelessness and crime in Washington

 For Bowser, “Any comparison to a war-torn country is hyperbolic and false.”

-Police statistics show homicides, robberies and burglaries are all down this year when compared with this time in 2024.
-Overall violent crime is down 26% compared with this time a year ago.
+Police statistics show homicides, robberies and burglaries are down this year when compared with this time in 2024.
+Overall, violent crime is down 26% compared with this time a year ago.

 The police department and the mayor’s office did not respond to questions about what Trump might do next.